Frequently Asked Questions

 teaching, research, or participation in university activities for a period of 30 days

-or longer is defined by federal law as an "Exchange Visitor," although most are locally
+or longer is defined by federal law as an "Exchange Visitor" or "Visiting Scholar."

-called "Visiting Scholars."
-The person is specifically here for the purpose of engaging
+The person is specifically here for the purpose of engaging in collaborative activities

-in collaborative activities with a Cal State Fullerton faculty member, or administrative
+with a Cal State Fullerton faculty member, or administrative employee.
+These guests

 For more information about the J-1 Exchange Visitor Program please visit: http://j1visa.state.gov/